rvhonorato/prot-dna-martini-implementation/README.md

 # Implementing Martini DNA coarse grained forcefield in HADDOCK

-Most of this was based on the previous implementation done by <> and Jorge Roel for protein-protein docking.
+Most of this was based on the previous implementation done by Jorge Roel for CG protein-protein docking and Marc for Protein-DNA

 * Parmeters
-	dna-CG-MARTINI-2-1p.top
-	dna-CG-MARTINI-2-1p.param
-	dna-CG-MARTINI-2-1p.link
-	dna-CG-MARTINI-2-1p-break.top
+	dna-rna-CG-MARTINI-2-1p.top
+	dna-rna-CG-MARTINI-2-1p.param
+	dna-rna-CG-MARTINI-2-1p.link
+	dna-rna-CG-MARTINI-2-1p-break.top

 * Patches
-	patch-types-cg-hbond-dna.cns
-	dna-cg-break.cns
+	patch-breaks-cg-dna-rna.cns
+	patch-types-cg-hbond-dna-rna.cns

+* Templates
+	template-dna-rna-aa-restraints.def
+	template-dna-rna-cg-restraints.def

+***

 Step 1: Parameter and topology conversion
 Step 2: Implement DNA in aa2cg script
 Step 3: Patch HADDOCK to use new files
+Step 4: Benchmarking
+Step 5: Case studies

 ***

 ## Step 1: Parameter and topology conversion

-First step is to "convert" MARTINI parameter and write a topology file.
-The parameters were extracted from the martinize.py script provided by the MARTINI group, the martini_v2.1P-dna.itp forcefield file and the 10.1021/acs.jctc.5b00286 paper.
+First step is to convert MARTINI parameter and write a topology file.
+The parameters were extracted from the martinize.py script provided by the MARTINI group, the martini_v2.1P-dna.itp forcefield file and the DNA/RNA extension papers.

 ### Bead renaming

-Table S1 provides the MARTINI DNA bead mapping table; bead, bead type and mapped atoms.
-All nucleotides have TN0 as bead type, CNS cannot handle this type of repetition.
-In order to bypass this, new bead types were created <figure>.
-The MARTINI DNA forcefield also has eight special beads with different parameters to account for the hydrogen bonding of the bases, these beads were also renamed.
+Table S1 (DNA) and S2 (RNA) of its respective papers, providesthe MARTINI Nucleotide bead mapping table; bead, bead type and mapped atoms.
+All nucleotides like TN0 as bead type, CNS cannot handle this type of repetition.
+Also parameters obtained for RNA bases differ from DNA, so new bead types were created from them as well <figure>.
+The MARTINI DNA/RNA forcefield also has eight special beads with different parameters to account for the hydrogen bonding of the bases, these beads were also renamed.

-### Topology - dna-CG-MARTINI-2-1.top
+### Topology - dna-rna-CG-MARTINI-2-1.top

 1. Masses
 	The atomic mass for each residue is extracted from the first section of the forcefield file, ex: